They say “absence makes the heart grow fonder.” Which is certainly one of the more popular reasons to go NC (no contact) on your ex.

 Clearly, after a period of no contact has passed, it will be time to reach out again.

-What you say, and how you say it, is crucial.
+While what you say, and how you say it, is crucial?…

 You have to get YOURSELF back first in order to have the best chance of getting your ex back.